 Physical Hazards Examples What you need to do What you need to know Abduction The Pediatric and Obstetrics floors are "locked" units that have a very secure access.
 These units usually have cameras and alarms in case of an abduction.
 At some facilities, students will need to change into different scrubs to ensure infant safety.
 Know the facility's abduction codes, alarms, and specific protocol for a possible child abduction.
-The first line of defense is educating the parents. immediately.
-Some examples of becoming aggravated or hos If you notice a person(s) becoming aggravated or hostile, call the hospital security immediately.
+The first line of defense is educating the parents.
+Assault An assault that occurs to a patient or student should be reported immediately.
+Some examples of assault could be: bomb threats, violent person(s), and/or baby abductions.
+If you notice a person(s) becoming aggravated or hostile, call the hospital security immediately.
 Each facility has a plan for specific security occurrences.
 Know the facility plan and phone numbers in case of an assault.
 Fire Hospital facilities will occasionally have fire drills, which will sound off the fire alarm.
 These drills need to be carried out as an actual fire and all facility protocols for the fire need to be followed.
 If you notice an actual fire or smoke, notify the appropriate personnel immediately.
 If a fire alarm sounds, close all doors, and follow directions of your instructor or immediate supervisor.
 Help as directed if evacuation is necessary.
 Appropriate actions relate to fire events: Find and locate all fire extinguishers in each clinical area you are assigned to the first day of clinical.
 Recall how to use a fire extinguisher by using the acronym PASS: P=pull the pin A= aim the nozzle S= squeeze the handle S= sweep the base of the fire Noise Some facilities encourage the reduction of noise for their client's well-being.
 Evidence based research has shown that rest aids the healing process.
 Keep noise to a minimum when at all possible.
 Close the door to allow client to rest.
-Radiation Exposure to radiation is governed by the length of time exposed, distance, and shielding from the source.
-Avoid these areas or minimize exposure time and use lead coverings to protect from radiation exposure.
-Each student will be given specific instructions if assignment is located in an area where radiation is being performed.
+Radiation Exposure to radiation is governed by the length of time exposed, distance, and shielding from the source. ed, distance, exposure time and use lead if assignment is located in an area